Ploy × Google Search Console

 Pick the scope you want.

-Choose which workspaces, folders, or properties Korra can read from and write back to.
+Choose which workspaces, folders, or properties Ploy can read from and write back to.
 Revoke or rescope anytime from settings.

-Korra starts using Google Search Console on the next page she ships, the next report she runs, or the next account she sees — no extra setup.
+Ploy starts using Google Search Console on the next page it ships, the next report it runs, or the next account it sees — no extra setup.